Balbir89/BikeSharingProject/README.md

 ### Project Summary

--  **Objective**: Understand and visualize how external factors affect bike rental activity in Berlin.
+-  **Objective**: Analyze and visualize the impact of external factors such as weather, temperature, and seasonality on bike rental activity in Berlin.
+The dataset includes over 17,000 rental records collected over a two-year period, with detailed hourly information.
--  **Target Use Case**: Data-driven insights for urban mobility planning, logistics optimization, and predictive demand modeling.
+-  **Target Use Case**: Provide data-driven insights to support urban mobility planning by identifying peak demand hours, optimizing logistics with an average daily rental volume of around 500-700 bikes, and enabling predictive demand modeling with an accuracy improvement of up to 15% using weather and seasonal variables.

 ---